Navigation Framework for a Hybrid Steel Bridge Inspection Robot: Related Work

-Particularly, our main contributions are: \begin{itemize} \item An efficient algorithm, that is able to segment the steel bridge structure into steel bars and cross area regardless any kinds of input structure (tested on T-, K-, I-, L- and Cross- shape); \item An algorithm to construct an undirected graph from the input steel bridge structure data; \item \textit{VOCPP} algorithm to find a shortest path for the robot to inspect all steel bars in the graph with difference between the starting and ending points; \item A method to determine whether a robot configuration belongs to free configuration, with the input as a set of cluster boundary of steel bridge structure. \end{itemize}
+Particularly, our main contributions are: \begin{itemize} \item A navigation framework that helps the ARA robot be able to navigate on smooth surfaces on steel bridge structures; \item A graph construction algorithm that builds a graph to represent the steel bridge structure from the PCL data; \item A \textit{VOCPP} algorithm that finds a shortest path for the robot to inspect all steel bars in the graph with different starting and ending points; \item A segmentation algorithm that divides the steel bridge structure into steel bars and cross area regardless any kinds of input structure (tested on \textit{T-}, \textit{K-}, \textit{I-}, \textit{L-} and \textit{Cross-} shapes). \end{itemize}